Select Page

 This ideal tree stands in a patch of good habitat.

-Why we don’t recommend fixing a tree box on a pole or outside wall:
+Why we don’t recommend fixing a tree box on a pole:

 • On a live tree, owls benefit from additional shelter.
-On a pole or outside wall they are far more exposed.
+On a pole they are far more exposed.

 • A tree box with an internal depth of 450mm reduces the chance of owlets falling (before they are ready to fly) but it does not eliminate the danger entirely.
 With a well designed tree-mounted box, a fallen owlet might be able to scramble up the tree trunk and re-enter the box.
-In the case of a tree box mounted on a pole or outside wall, this is impossible.
+In the case of a tree box mounted on a pole, this is impossible.

 • A well designed pole box is much bigger and much deeper than one designed for fixing to a tree.
 This eliminates the danger of owlets falling because they cannot get out until they are able to fly.